Read This First

 Prompt 1: There seems to be an relationship between 1) the human drive to make humanity the center of cosmic drama and 2) the anthropomorphized psychological profiles and physical depictions of various proposed Gods.
 Elaborate on this.

-The central claim is this: Human beings have long grappled with their place in the universe, seeking to understand their existence and significance.
+In plain terms: Human beings have long grappled with their place in the universe, seeking to understand their existence and significance.

 Many ancient civilizations developed cosmologies that placed humans at the center.
 For example, the geocentric model of the universe, which prevailed in Western thought until the Copernican revolution, positioned Earth (and thus humanity) at the center of the universe.